 We recommend completing any examination or procedure in under 10 minutes, but you can adjust the timer to suit your needs.

 Introduction: “Hello, I’m SimpleOSCE and I am a medical student.
 I have been asked to perform an examination of your tummy today to check for any abnormalities, would that be okay?
 Can I confirm your name and DOB?
 Thank you.”

 "For the purpose of this examination the examiner will act as a chaperone."
-Ideally a female chaperone should be asked for.

-Gathers the appropriate equipment (measuring tape, Pinard stethoscope).
+Gather the appropriate equipment (measuring tape, Pinard stethoscope).

 Position the bed raised at 15 degrees and ensure adequate exposure.